ClintWinter/forum-laravel-example/README.md

 # Forum Sample Project

-A sample project to showcase Laravel, Livewire, AlpineJS, and MySQL.
+A sample project to showcase TailwindCSS, AlpineJS, Laravel, and Livewire.

 ## TODO